 It’s always a good idea to have a project mentor who is knowledgeable in the interest area.
 You may want to choose the interest area based on your mentor’s experience.
 Of course, you can always choose an interest area first and then find a suitable mentor but that will limit your pool of candidates.

-Review the program outlines and vote on one of the five sections.
+Review the program outlines and vote on one of the five sections of the interest area chosen.
 You can make this a fun challenge by using one of the ideas from the Trailhead website.
 Once decided, you now have five levels of activities for your group.